iitis/AGV_quantum/README.md

 To run this project in terminal use path/to/project> python -m examples.file

-To run tests use path/to/project> python python3 -m unittest
+To run tests use path/to/project> python3 -m unittest